-Google Pixel 8a Review: Small, mighty and cheaper too
+Pixel 8a Review: Small, mighty and cheaper too

 Feels great in my hand

 Phones with plastic backs get a bad rap because the material often makes handsets feel very cheap.
 Not so with the Pixel 8a, which doesn’t really feel like plastic.
-Google says the back panel is made of 76% recycled plastic, but it has this matte, almost soft-touch finish that feels surprisingly premium.
+Google says the back panel is made of 76 percent recycled plastic, but it has this matte, almost soft-touch finish that feels surprisingly premium.
 I prefer it to glossy materials, like the plastic back of the Pixel 7a or even the glass back of the Pixel 8.
 While the Pixel 8a doesn’t feel as premium as the soft-touch glass back of the Pixel 8 Pro, it feels good enough that I’d happily use the 8a.
 My one gripe about the back panel on the 8a is that you can feel slight flexing if you press in the centre of the back panel, but it’s not super noticeable and wasn’t something I experienced in regular use.

 The Pixel 8a’s “satin aluminum frame” also feels great, and I’d say it is on par with the frame of the Pixel 8.
 Speaking of the Pixel 8, the 8a is almost the exact same size.
 That’s great for me because the Pixel 8 felt fantastically small while still offering a larger 6.2-inch display.
 The 8a’s screen is a little smaller at 6.1-inches, and it has larger bezels that look less premium beside the Pixel 8.
 But I found the bezels weren’t that noticeable unless I was directly comparing the handsets.
 If it were my money, I couldn’t justify spending almost $300 more for a phone that has ever so slightly smaller bezels.